-As the newspaper article suggests, when Senator Danner passed away many children lost a friend.
-However his scholarship continues even today.
+As the newspaper article suggests, when Senator Danner passed away, many children lost a friend.
+However, in 2016, his scholarship continues.

-Edward R. Danner suffered a sudden heart attack on January 1, 1970, in a parking lot at 17th and Jackson Streets in Omaha.
-He passed away later that day at the age of 69, and funeral was held at his home church, Zion Baptist. and he is buried at Graceland Park Cemetery in Omaha.
+Edward R. Danner suffered a sudden heart attack on Jan.
+1, 1970, in a parking lot at 17th and Jackson streets in Omaha.
+He passed away later that day at the age of 69, and a funeral was held at his home church, Zion Baptist.
+He is buried at Graceland Park Cemetery in Omaha.

 To honor this influential African American politician and his achievements, the United Methodist Church formed a scholarship, ‘The Senator Danner Scholarship”.
 It is designed to help low-income, minority families pay for college by identifying high school seniors who demonstrate academic excellence and leadership potential.
 Applicants who reside in Nebraska Legislative District 11 are given preference.